h0tbird/booddies/README.md

 ##### 5. Populate the gitolite repositories

-This will clone the puppet code that will be applyed in the target systems:
+This will clone the puppet code that will be applied in the target systems:
 ```
 cd booddies && ./bin/feed-gito
 ```